SaraRahim/DDM-Assignment1/InspiredFoodPlatform/Readme.md

 ## System Architecture

-The system is made up of 5 microservices:
+The system is made up of 5 micro services:
 - **API Gateway**: Single entry point for external REST API calls, converting them to gRPC calls for internal communication.
 - **Restaurant Service**: Oversees restaurant profiles by managing details such as menus and processing payments.
 This service allows restaurants to update their menus and accept or reject incoming orders while keeping track of payments.
 - **Order Service**: Manages the order lifecycle by creating orders and updating their status.
 It embeds customer information directly within each order so that customers can place orders and later track their delivery status.
 - **Delivery Service**: Handles all aspects of delivery by assigning drivers to orders and tracking the progress of deliveries.
 This service ensures that delivery drivers can view their assigned orders, update their status as they move along the route and mark orders as delivered.
-- **Client Demo**: Simulates an end-to-end workflow for system testing.
+- **Client Demo**: Simulates an end to end workflow for system testing.

 ## Prerequisites